 One of the main threats to Blue Whales is water pollution.
 This pollution can come from a number of different sources, including oil spills, agricultural runoff, and chemical pollutants.
 These pollutants can seriously harm Blue Whales, and in some cases, even kill them.

 Ships gives Whales with noise pollution, which makes it difficult for Whales to communicate with each other underwater.
 Whales often get in collisions with ships in the California Current, which is one of the whales’ favorite feeding grounds.

 See Related: Dusky Shark

-Conservation efforts for the blue whale began in 1966 with the passage of the whaling ban on this species.
+Conservation efforts for the whale began in 1966 with the passage of the whaling ban on this species.
 Attempts to conserve, restore, and study these gigantic marine mammals continue to the current day.
 Both nonprofit organizations and various governments of the world are involved in efforts to foster the recovery of these huge but vulnerable creatures.

 The Hebridean Whale & Dolphin Trust

 The Hebridean Whale & Dolphin Trust monitors marine mammals and their habitats off the coast of Scotland.
 They work to protect various species through outreach and educational programs.

 The Hebridean Whale & Dolphin Trust is a non-profit organization that was established in 2008.
 Its main aim is to study, conserve and protect whales and dolphins.
 This is done through the use of its two research vessels, The Sea Watch Foundation, Blue Ventures, and various networks in promoting sustainable fishing practices.

 World Wildlife Fund